nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 eventually left Google but I remember those days with joy.

-While I was just a user of the language, the experience of watching a project go  from zero to being a top-10 programming language has taught me a lot.
+While I was just a user of the language, the experience of watching a project go&nbsp; from zero to being a top-10 programming language has taught me a lot.
 I could see with my own eyes that a strong team, surrounded by a strong community, can really make **big** things.

-## Observing Go\'s Ascend to Prominence
+## Observing Go's Ascend to Prominence

-My time working with Go programming at Google has been a game-changer, giving me a great understanding of the project\'s technical side and how a world-famous team operates.
+My time working with Go programming at Google has been a game-changer, giving me a great understanding of the project's technical side and how a world-famous team operates.
 As the project went on, I could clearly see how Go can make project and team scaling easier.

-Go\'s emphasis on minimalistic design facilitated uniform coding, making it easy to integrate new programmers into the project, a feature particularly useful in projects on a tight schedule.
+Go's emphasis on minimalistic design facilitated uniform coding, making it easy to integrate new programmers into the project, a feature particularly useful in projects on a tight schedule.
 As the project grew, new libraries and toolkits also emerged, increasing its popularity and facilitating its adoption by several big tech companies including Apple, Facebook, and Docker.

-Despite Rust having an extensive range of features, the widespread acceptance of Go across various industries shows that powerful software doesn\'t necessarily need to be complicated.
+Despite Rust having an extensive range of features, the widespread acceptance of Go across various industries shows that powerful software doesn't necessarily need to be complicated.

-Looking back, it\'s clear that while our journey was filled with challenges, each twist and turn, each adjustment and advancement, was key to shaping today\'s Go.
+Looking back, it's clear that while our journey was filled with challenges, each twist and turn, each adjustment and advancement, was key to shaping today's Go.
 As the community moves forward, I am excited to see where we Go next.

-<i>Go gopher was designed by Renee French and licensed under the Creative Commons 3.0 Attributions license.</i>
+*Go gopher was designed by Renee French and licensed under the Creative Commons 3.0 Attributions license.*